Bathroom: Variations and terminology

 The term for the place used to clean the body varies around the English-speaking world, as does the design of the room itself.
 A full bathroom generally contains a bath or shower (or both), a toilet, and a sink (wash basin).
 An en suite bathroom or en suite shower room is attached to, and only accessible from, a bedroom.
 A family bathroom, in British estate agent terminology, is a full bathroom not attached to a bedroom, but with its door opening onto a corridor.
 A Jack and Jill bathroom (or connected bathroom) is situated between and usually shared by the occupants of two separate bedrooms.
 It may also have two wash basins.
 A wetroom is a waterproof room usually equipped with a shower; it is designed to eliminate moisture damage and is compatible with underfloor heating systems.

-In the United States, there is a lack of a single definition.
+In the U.S., there is a lack of a single definition.
 This commonly results in discrepancies between the advertised and actual number of baths in real estate listings.
 Bathrooms are generally categorized as: a "master bathroom", containing a shower and a bathtub, adjoining the largest bedroom; a "full bathroom" (or "full bath"), containing a toilet, a sink, and either a bathtub with a shower or a bathtub and a separate shower stall; "half bath" (or "powder room") containing just a toilet and a sink; or "3/4 bath" containing a toilet, a sink, and a shower.
 However, usage varies; in some U.S. markets, a toilet, sink, and shower are considered a "full bath", and outside real estate the term "bathroom" is commonly used for a room containing a toilet and a wash basin, and nothing else.

-In Canada, "washroom" is the preferred term for such a room in both homes and public facilities.
+In Canada, "bathroom" is the common term for such a room in private homes, while "washroom" is the preferred term for public facilities.